morosphinx/rambap.cplx/doc/appendix/A1_ProblemDomain.md

 MBSE focuses a lot on modeling behaviors and requirement traçability.
 CPLX is solely interested in representing the physical structure and properties of systems, somewhat analog to SysML [Block Definition Diagram](https://sysml.org/sysml-faq/what-is-block-definition-diagram.html) and [Internal Block Diagram](https://sysml.org/sysml-faq/what-is-internal-block-diagram.html).

 MBSE involves transformation of the entire design process.
 Its scope is not pertinent for small scale projects.
 CPLX is intended to be a quick to use tool to improve existing workload, no matter the project size.

+## Why a C# SDL to define hardware
+- GIT, the history
+- GIT, the colaboration
+- Code structure, multiples files
+- Code-like identifier for PN
+- IDE support for renames
+- The namespaces
+- Dependency management, nuget
+- Versioning